All Episodes

 Let's start with you, DC.

-Oh, I I agree completely.
+Oh, I agree completely.

-And I've been concerned about this movement from kind of the beginning, uh, when it first started broadening and including definitions of harassment that weren't actually legal definitions.
+And I've been concerned about this movement from kind of the beginning when it first started broadening and including definitions of harassment that weren't actually legal definitions.

-It came after the women's march after this election, is kind of caught up in the wave of the anger and the backlash to the Trump election.
+It's kind of caught up in the wave of the anger and the backlash to the Trump election.

 So it's not in isolation.

-It's been politicized, it is part of that, and we can't look at this without seeing in that broader picture.
+And we can't look at this without seeing in that broader picture.

-So it's not just if people want to respond and say, Oh, this is just about women concerned about sexual harassment, which is a very legitimate concern.
+So it's not just if people want to respond and say, oh, this is just about women concerned about sexual harassment, which is a very legitimate concern.

 I think all three of us will agree that we don't want women harassed.

-We are against kind of abusive women, and we need to say that out front.
+And we need to say that out front.

-You know, I support women who have been in these kind of positions, I know what it's like, and you feel powerless, and women should not feel that way ever.
+You know, I support women who have been in these kind of positions.

-Um but this is this movement is a different story, getting away from the individual women to pulling back and looking at the big picture, is part of something that's driving our society to division and it's being fueled by anger and fear and distrust, and and I have the same concerns as Christina about this.
+Getting away from the individual women, pulling back and looking at the big picture is part of something that's driving our society to division.

-Yeah, but I think there needs to be a distinct distinction that's made between harassment cases, and she talked about this too.
+Yeah, I think there needs to be a distinction that's made between harassment cases.

-You know, here you have a guy who's high profile, not accountable to anyone, and that is really a very difficult situation to be in if you're a woman and you are being abused by a man like Weinstein.
+And that is really a very difficult situation to be in if you're a woman and you are being abused by a man like Weinstein.

-Danielle, would you agree with that that distinctions need to be made and perhaps we have to redefine it?
+Danielle, would you agree with that, that distinctions need to be made and perhaps we have to redefine it?

 I couldn't agree more actually with both of you.

-I think that we have to have a really thoughtful conversation about what's happening within the Me Too movement, and that there is a spectrum of behavior to DC's point, not all of which is criminal or even actionable.
+I think that we have to have a really thoughtful conversation about what's happening within the Me Too movement and that there is a spectrum of behavior to DC's point, not all of which is criminal or even actionable.

-My concern is that w first things first, I'm I'm really happy that the that people are talking about this because this is something that isn't spoken about, it hasn't seen spoken about on masterly, certainly in my in my living memory.
+My concern is that, first things first, I'm really happy that people are talking about this because this is something that isn't spoken about.

-And it's partly because there's a huge sense of shame associated with the victims of of crimes of a sexual nature.
+And it's partly because there's a huge sense of shame associated with the victims of crimes of a sexual nature.

-You know, and you're right, and and DC, I'm thinking, you know, if we if me too, if hashtag me too becomes a panic, and m in many ways it has, as Danielle's just mentioned, in many ways it has become a panic.
+And DC, I'm thinking, you know, if Me Too, if hashtag MeToo becomes a panic, and in many ways it has, as Danielle's just mentioned, in many ways it has become a panic, what happens then is that we do lose sight of those women who have had a sincerely and frightening experience in the workplace.

-If we're if we're so worried about every little thing.
+And I just feel like we lose sight of that if we're so worried about every little thing.

-If a guy flirting with us now becomes harassment, uh then what about the woman who has suffered real harassment?
+If a guy flirting with us now becomes harassment, then what about the woman who has suffered real harassment?

 What about her?